nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 When you build your project, this starter will automatically run and build the webpack-bundle-analyzer that you can find at `http://localhost:8888` - in order to [modify its configuration](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin), you will need to create an appropriate object in `/quasar.conf.js` at `build.analyze`.
 If you want to turn it off, just comment out `analyze: true,`.

 ## Building
 To build your SSR and PWA use this command.
-It places the artifacts at
+It places the artifacts at:
 > `/dist/ssr-mat`
 ```bash
 $ yarn build:ssr
 ```

 ## Serving
 None of this means anything if you don't serve it to either your localhost (or the world).

 #### SSR & PWA
 To serve your SSR node app and PWA, this starter kit assumes that you have **nodemon** preinstalled.
 You will find your site live at:
 > `localhost:3000`
 ```bash
 $ yarn serve:ssr